 With the growing interest in cryptocurrencies, the rate of money laundering fraud is also increasing.
 There are also a series of third-party websites that offer cryptocurrency mining opportunities.
 The use of these sites will boost the growth of new cryptocurrencies and provide a base of credibility for upcoming currencies.

-We’ve come up with a list of the best fraud prevention tips for digital currencies that can be followed by individuals and financial institutions.
+We’ve come up with a list of the best fraud protection tips for digital currencies that can be followed by individuals and financial institutions.

 1. Social Engineering